CopernicaMarketingSoftware/Documentation/Yothalot/configuration.md

 # Configuration of Yothalot

-When you have [installed Yothalot](copernica-docs:Yothalot/installation "Installation") you can configure it by changing settings in the configuration file "config.txt located in /etc/yothalot.
+When you have [installed Yothalot](copernica-docs:Yothalot/installation "Installation") you can configure it by changing settings in the configuration file `config.txt` located in `/etc/yothalot`.
 This will change the default behavior of Yothalot.
 The configuration file should be self explanatory.
-Its contents is listed below.
+Its content is listed below.

 ```
 #
-#   Configuration file for Yothalot application.
+#   Configuration file for the Yothalot application.
 #
 #
 #